 Understanding how states supplement, or even create their own standards, in addition to what the MUTCD dictates can be tricky at first.
 There are several categories of signs described in the MUTCD.
 There are multiple differences from state to state within each category.
 Here are some examples from each of the categories that have deviations.

-These signs deal with stop, yield, speed, lane usage, movement and other on-road regulations.
+These Regulatory Signs deal with stop, yield, speed, lane usage, movement and other on-road regulations.
 Because not all situations are covered in the MUTCD, states have created their own signage to address these situations.
 These include “Do Not Enter,” “One Way,” “Speed Limit” and parking.

 The MUTCD requires all school signage to have fluorescent yellow-green backgrounds.
 That standard is across all states.
 Some states have their own warning related signage.